DEER QUALITY MANAGEMENT

 Deer love to eat through tree saplings, which can negatively affect our forests for decades to come.
 If too many saplings are lost, not enough trees will grow to replace older trees as they die, thus creating a less dense forest and with more gaps in the canopy.
 Deer also prefer to eat native shrubs, giving invasive species an advantage to outgrow others.
 Sunlight that comes through canopy gaps can also create hotspots for invasive growth.
 This can create a lack in biodiversity and can make our forests more susceptible to disturbances such as fire, strong storms, drought, or pests.

 Culling herds is crucial to conservation efforts.

 Hunting can help us keep the deer populations under control and give our forests a chance to regenerate and grow new trees.

 On TLC preserves, we allow archery hunting and muzzleloader hunting for deer during seasons determined by the Pennsylvania Game Commission.
-Each hunter is vetted and given prior approval from our managing director.
+Each hunter is vetted and given prior approval from our staff.

 No shotguns, flintlocks, or rifles are currently used on our preserves.

 Please be cautious when using our preserves during hunting season by wearing orange or bright colors, staying on trails, keeping an eye on children, and avoiding visits during dawn or dusk.